Metoac

-Instead, Indian peoples on Long Island are descended from two major language and cultural groups of the many Algonquian peoples who occupied Atlantic coastal areas from present-day Canada through the American South.
-The bands on Long Island in the west were related to the Lenape.
-Those to the east were more related culturally and linguistically to tribes of New England across Long Island Sound, such as the Pequot.
-Wood (and earlier colonial settlers) often confused Indian place names, by which the bands were known, as the names for different tribes living there.
+Instead, Indian peoples on Long Island at the time of European contact came from only two major language and cultural groups of the many Algonquian peoples who occupied Atlantic coastal areas from present-day Canada through the American South.
+The bands on Long Island in the west were part of the Lenape.
+Those to the east were culturally and linguistically connected to tribes of New England across Long Island Sound, such as the Pequot.
+Wood (and earlier colonial settlers) often confused Indian place names, by which the bands were known, with the names for different tribes living there.

-Many of the place names that the Lenape and Pequot populations assigned to their villages and communities were adopted by English settlers and are still in use today.
+Many of the place names that the Lenape and Pequot populations used to refer to their villages and communities were adopted by English settlers and are still in use today.
 The Shinnecock Indian Nation, based in part of what is now Southampton, New York in Suffolk County, has gained federal recognition as a tribe and has a reservation there.

 Etymology

-"Metoac" as a collective term may have been derived by Wood from metau-hok, the Algonquian word for the rough periwinkle, the shell of which small sea snail was used to make wampum, a means of exchange which played an important role in the economy of the region before and after the arrival of Europeans.
+"Metoac" as a collective term may have been derived by Wood from metau-hok, the Algonquian word for the rough periwinkle, the shell of which small sea snail was used to make wampum, a means of exchange which played an important role in the culture and economy of the region before and after the arrival of Europeans.

 Languages

 The Native American population on Long Island has been estimated at 10,000 at the time of first contact with Europeans.
 They belonged to two major nations and spoke two languages within the Algonquian language group, reflecting their different connections to mainland peoples.
-Native Americans in the west and in the central part of Long Island were more closely associated with bands of the same people in southwestern Connecticut, Eastern Pennsylvania, Lower Hudson Valley in New York, New Jersey and Delaware.
+Native Americans in the west and in the central part of Long Island were more closely associated with bands of the same people in southwestern Connecticut, Eastern Pennsylvania, Lower Hudson Valley in New York, New Jersey, and Delaware.
 These people spoke one of the R-dialects of the Lenape language group.
 Those Native Americans who lived on the east end of the island were more closely related to the Pequot of eastern Connecticut and the other Algonquian language group located around Long Island Sound.
 They spoke a Y-dialect of the Mohegan-Montauk-Narragansett language.

-The tribes were highly decentralized and bands operated independently, establishing territory in different geographic areas.